pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 When you practice internalizing a beat, it is best done by use of your voice.
 By vocalizing the beat, you ensure that you will always feel the vibrations regardless of how loud or distracting the music is.
 When you have internalized a beat, you no longer have to rely on your toes, fingers or voice to keep things at a __steady pulse__.

 An internalized beat works like a back-up battery.
 It ensures that the performance continues to run smoothly.
-You would not have to worry about distractions causing you to lose the tempo or rhythm during a performance.
+With an internalized beat, you do not have to worry about distractions causing you to lose the tempo or rhythm during a performance.

 ![](/assets/img/2016-07-14/heartbeat.jpg){:width="60%"}